RubberyFun/endless-orgasm-machine/README.md

 This project was first vastly simplified then expanded with compatibility in mind.
 You can try it using almost any modern ESP32 device with no additional customization.
 You will need to connect a pressure sensor and inflatable buttplug to make it functional, but that's it.
 It's meant to be operated wirelessly rather than through the additional hardware of a screen, knob, LEDs, network jack, etc.

+Some notable differences are:
+- Runs on nearly any ESP32 board!
+DIY friendly
+- Connects through bluetooth low energy
+- Orgasm mode available over UI! (denies orgasms until timer runs out)
+- Maximum denial count, so you get to finish after X number of edges
+- UI hosted as PWA or on device... and is phone friendly
+- defaults to endless orgasm denial in ramp-stop mode
+- smaller build size, fits in your butt
+- SD card requirement removed
+- menu system removed
+- console system removed
+- action manager system removed
+- hardwire networked device support removed
+- edge times are in seconds

 ### Customization suggestions
 - You can use [Xtoys.app](https://xtoys.app) as a control panel to ramp up any number of vibrators, strokers, or e-stim units in sync with the EOM over bluetooth.
 See [this Xtoys layout for an example](https://xtoys.app/layouts/-OcwSDDWBei-Bg4xwe5o)